 Under Missouri dog bite law, owners of dogs with a history of biting must take steps to prevent additional incidents.
 If not, the owner can be held liable in both civil and criminal court.

 Many insurance companies provide dog bite coverage as part of their homeowner’s insurance policies.
-Victims of dog bites should consult with experiences dog bite lawyers to guarantee their rights and compensation are being fairly represented before signing any settlement.
+Victims of dog bites should consult with an experienced dog bite attorney to guarantee their rights and compensation are being fairly represented before signing any settlement.

 Dog bites in Missouri are an, unfortunately, common aspect of life.
 Irresponsible dog owners may improperly socialize dogs, may fail to adequately train dogs to be around other humans, or may simply be unable to handle or be aware of their dog’s propensity to bite.
 Many dogs that might otherwise be calm can become aggressive when exposed to unfamiliar situations, or when interacting with other dogs.

 Dog bites can lead to serious physical and emotional damages, even including, in the case of children or the elderly, death.
-Understanding your legal rights with regards to dog bites and their related injuries in Missouri is an important first step towards obtaining a just and adequate compensation for your injuries.
+Understanding your legal rights with regards to dog bites and their related injuries in Missouri by speaking to a dog bite attorney is an important first step towards obtaining a just and adequate compensation for your injuries.

 Proving Your Case